 7. Now type the following to add your domain user account with admin privileges:

-EXEC sp_addsrvrolemember 'domain\useraccount', 'sysadmin'; GO
+EXEC sp_addsrvrolemember 'domain\useraccount', 'sysadmin';

 it should give you blank line if it was successful.